 In December of 2004 the New Jersey Council on Affordable Housing (COAH) adopted a third round methodology for determining a municipality's fair share of affordable housing for the period of 1999 - 2014.
 The new methodology includes a "growth share" for both residential and non-residential construction that has or will occur between 2004 and 2014.
 Affordable housing units are to be provided at a ratio of one unit for every eight market-rate residential units constructed and one unit for every twenty-five jobs created as a result of newly constructed or expanded nonresidential developments.
 The other two components of the third round methodology are a rehabilitation share and any remaining obligation from prior rounds (1987 - 1999).
 Evesham had approved prior Housing Elements that fully addressed the Township's prior round affordable housing obligation and the Township was granted a Court-approved Period of Repose on November 19, 1999.
-That order protects Evesham from "Mt.
+That order protected Evesham from "Mt.
 Laurel" builder's remedy suits based upon the prior cycle regulations until November 18, 2005.
 Moreover, the 2000 census revealed that Evesham's rehabilitation need has been satisfied.
-However, neither of these facts will protect the Township against a challenge to its future growth share unless a new Round Three Housing Element and Fair Share Plan is adopted prior to December 20, 2005.
-This will be addressed as part of this Master Plan.
+However, neither of these facts will protect the Township against a challenge to its future growth share unless a new Round Three Housing Element and Fair Share Plan is approved.
+This will be addressed as part of this Master Plan and the Township is seeking approval of its Third Round Plan by the Honorable Judge Sweeney, J.S.C.
+Judge Sweeney has extended the Township's protection from Mt.
+Laurel Builder's Remedy suits until at least September 22, 2006.